Py-Contributors/awesomeScripts/README.md

 ## How to Contribute 🤔

-You can contribute by adding new scripts, improving current scripts or Documentation.Here are some Instructions before making a Pull Request
+You can contribute by adding new scripts, improving current scripts or documentation.
+Here are some instructions before making a Pull Request:

-### Here are the steps to Make contribute 👣
+### Steps to take to contribute 👣

-- [x] Create an issue for making any change to code. when issue will be approve you can make a change.
+- [x] Create an issue for making any changes to code.
+When the issue is approved you can make changes.
-- [x] Pull latest change from upstream branch before starting the changing code.
+- [x] Pull latest change from upstream branch before starting the changing of code.
-- [x] Add your file in proper folder(lowercase) with README.md in it.
+- [x] Add your file in a properly named directory (lowercase) with a README.md in it.
 Add requirements.txt if needed.
-- [x] Use Flake8 locally for linting Python Code.(We have linting checks so if your code fails it we will not merge the PR.)
+- [x] Use Flake8 locally for linting Python Code.
+(We have linting checks so if your code fails it we will not merge the PR.)
   - `pip install flake8`

 ## Show instructions